rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Tab is present on the left side of the navigation and mouse layers, in the E, allowing easy access to Gui/Alt+Tab.
 - Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (WER or UIO).
 - Shift+Backspace sends Delete.

+### Symbols
+- Symbols are spread across the lower and raise layers, making them easier to reach with a single hand.
+- All symbols are conveniently placed for software programming and VIM commands.

+#### Accentuation
+- Using the lower layer, we can type `, ', ", ~ and ^ as independent symbols, while in the left side of the raise layer, we can find these keycodes as accents.
+I had to program some macros in qmk to make it work this way though.
+- For example, considering qwerty, holding my left thumb + tapping s + releasing the thumb + tapping c, gives me 'c, while holding my right thumb + tapping f + tapping c, gives me ç.
+The same goes for the other accents.

+#### VIM
+- Symbols that are commonly used in VIM are placed in the right side of the raise layer, easily accessible using only the right hand.
+- Navigation with hjkl is ignored in favor of the navigation with the fingers in the home position, in the navigation layer.
+This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.

 ### Special Keys